longturn/freeciv21/docs/General/Manuals/client-manual.rst

 If you double-click on a city row, the game will switch to the `Map View`_ and open the `City Dialog`_ for that city.
 When you close the `City Dialog`_, the client will not bring you back to the :guilabel:`City View`.
 If you right-click on a city's row, a pop-up menu will appear.
-From this menu you can change what the city is producing, set a citizen govenor, sell a city improvement, conduct an advanced selection of cities, buy what is currently being produced, and center the city on the map.
+From this menu you can change what the city is producing, set a citizen governor, sell a city improvement, conduct an advanced selection of cities, buy what is currently being produced, and center the city on the map.
 If you choose to center the city on the map, the client will close the :guilabel:`Cities View` and open the `Map View`_ and place the city in the center of the screen.